 With a topography that stretches from the Tagus River and up into the hills, there’s no shortage of fabulous vantage points.
 Here are a few standout spots worth making a beeline for:

-Miradouro das Portas do Sol– This sun-soaked terrace is one of the most popular spots in the city, as it offers gorgeous panoramic views of the whitewashed, terracotta-topped houses tucked into the hillside below.
+Miradouro das Portas do Sol– Heading up to this sun-soaked terrace is one of the best things to do in Lisbon, as it offers gorgeous panoramic views of the whitewashed, terracotta-topped houses tucked into the hillside below.
 The copulas of majestic cathedrals jut out above them, stretching out to the clear blue waterfront making for a postcard-perfect scene.

 Elevador de Santa Justa– Black, wrought-iron railings frame this lift, which has been shuttling passengers in the Baixa district since the 19th century.
 Its neo-gothic design is striking, and while it could be considered a piece of art it actually serves as a form of public transport so people don’t have to slog up a steep hill.
-Enjoy the ride up as you rise above the city, then take in the view from the observation platform at the top for unbeatable views of Lisbon.
+Enjoy the ride up as you rise above the city, then take in the view from the observation platform at the top for unbeatable views which makes this one of the top attractions in Lisbon.

 Belem– The Belem district is a ways out from the city centre, but the half hour trip is well worth it.
 The district’s top spots are all situated along the pretty waterfront, framing monuments such as the sandstone Padrão dos Descobrimentos and the attractive Torre de Belem.